JeranKilpack/iiot_simulation/README.md

 5. Visualize the Data

-Once all three simulations are running, you can start the data visualization scripts to view real-time data for temperature and humidity:
+Once all three simulations are running, you can start the data visualization scripts to view real-time data for temperature and humidity.
 MQTT Visualization:

+Open a new command prompt and run:

 python data_visualization_mqtt.py

 CoAP Visualization:

+Open another command prompt and run:

 python data_visualization_coap.py

 OPC UA Visualization:

+Finally, open another command prompt and run:

 python data_visualization_opcua.py